Allergic Reaction (cont.)

 The look and feel of an allergic reaction depends on the body part involved and the severity of the reaction.
 Some reactions may be localized and limited, while others could involve multiple body systems.
 Reactions to the same allergen vary among individuals.

 - Anaphylaxis is the term for any combination of allergic symptoms that is rapid, or sudden, and potentially life-threatening.
-Call an ambulance immediately if you suspect anaphylaxis.
+Call 9-1-1 or activate emergency medical services immediately for suspected anaphylaxis.

 - Breathing may be difficult or noisy, or the person may be unable to breathe.

-- Shock is caused by sudden dilation of many or large blood vessels.
+- Shock is caused by sudden dilation of the blood vessels.
 This is brought on by the action of the mediators.
 If the drop in blood pressure is sudden and drastic, it can lead to unconsciousness, even cardiac arrest and death.

 - Symptoms and signs of an allergic reaction include any, some, or many of the following: